dvallin/spacegun/docs/tutorial.md

 I spared you the obnoxious hashes in the image names, but the idea is there.
 You could run a deployment pipeline, it detected that there is another image with the `latest` tag in the docker registry and Spacegun updated the deployment.

+Now if you want to create a new deployment, you would create a new YAML file in the artifacts folder.
+You could also copy an existing file over and rename it.
+A simple `spacegun apply` will create the deployment in Kubernetes for you.
+Migration from your current cluster to a new one is also pretty easy.
+If you would migrate from `minikube` to `actualCluster` you would rename the folder `artifacts/minikube` to `artifacts/actualCluster` and the next `spacegun apply` will create all resources in the new cluster.

+## What to do next?
+This is the end of this tutorial.
+I hope you got a better understanding of operating Spacegun.
+But there are a few more things to do.
+To fully automate Spacegun you will need to deploy a `spacegun-server` instance and have all your configuration files in a git repository.
+The [README](https://github.com/dvallin/spacegun/blob/master/README.md) should show you how to configure those.
+You might also want to integrate a [Slack hook](https://api.slack.com/incoming-webhooks) as soon as possible.

+We also have [issues](https://github.com/dvallin/spacegun/issues) you might want to work on.